 How do we know that the oocytes have been fertilised?

 Between 17 and 20 hours after the procedure previously described, the oocytes are examined in order to check whether or not they have been fertilised (by inspecting two of the pronuclei), and to reject those oocytes showing abnormal fertilisation, or that have not been fertilised.

-What is embryo transfer?
+What is the embryo transfer?

-In embryo transfer, the selected embryos are transferred to the woman’s uterus.
+In the embryo transfer, the selected embryos are transferred into the woman’s uterus.
 The number of embryos to be transferred varies depending on factors such as age, the duration and causes of sterility, previous pregnancies and especially, on the quality of the embryos.
 The maximum number of embryos that can legally be transferred is three.